Top 10 Romanian Foods – Most Popular Dishes in Romania

 Usually a side dish for sarmale or served plain with sour cream and Romanian cheese, mămăligă is made from corn flour boiled in water with a pinch of salt and a few drops of sunflower oil.

-It’s very healthy and also pairs well with gravies or stews.
-Shepherds like to mix it up with salty sheep cheese and make a specialty called “bulz”.
+It’s very healthy and makes a fantastic partner for gravies or stews.
+Shepherds like to mix it up with salty sheep cheese to create a specialty called “bulz”.

 3. Mici (Grilled Minced Meat Rolls)

-Literally translated as “Small ones” because they used to be only as big as an adult finger, Mici are truly delicious and very popular on barbeques, street food, cottage weekends, and birthday celebrations.
+Literally translated as “Small ones” because traditionally Mici were only the size of an adult finger.
+They are truly succulent and delicious, which explains why they are so popular at barbeques, street food, cottage weekends, and birthday celebrations.

-It’s another food that can be smelled from miles away and makes you mouth water; and it is easy to make.
-All you need is minced pork and beef mixed with garlic, spices, and sodium bicarbonate.
+This is another food that can be smelled from miles away and makes your mouth water.
+Easy to make, all you need is minced pork and beef mixed with garlic, spices, and a pinch of sodium bicarbonate.

 Form the mixture into small sausage-like portions and put them on the grill.
-Juicy on the inside, crispy on the outside, you can savor them best with only mustard and bread.
+Juicy on the inside, crispy on the outside, you can enjoy them best with only mustard and fresh, crusty bread.

 4. Ciorbă de burtă (Beef Tripe Soup)

-For a bold and brave experience when traveling abroad, you have to try one of the most popular soups in Romania – Beef Tripe Soup.
-While the name may not sound too appealing, it’s a real delicacy and is sure to make your tongue dance.
+Want to be a little bold when traveling abroad, and sample some unique local delicacies?
+Then you have to try one of the most popular soups in Romania – Beef Tripe Soup.
+While the name may not sound too appealing, it’s a real delicacy and is sure to make your tastebuds sing!

-Considered the ultimate hangover remedy, Tripe Soup is made from the stomach of a cow, vegetables, and special bones, flavored with lots of garlic and soured with vinegar.
-Hot chili peppers go with it very well.
+Considered the ultimate hangover remedy, Tripe Soup is made from the stomach of a cow, with vegetables, and special bones, flavored with lots of garlic and soured with vinegar.
+Hot chili peppers make a great pairing.

-This dish comes from an old rural tradition, and the two are best experienced together to get the true taste of it.
-The tradition takes place in the cold, crispy air of December, when pigs are sacrificed for Christmas dinner.
+This dish comes from an old rural tradition, and the two are best experienced together to get the full experience.
+It starts in the cold, crispy air of December, when pigs are sacrificed for Christmas dinner.

-From the same sacrifice of the pig, Romanians make a crunchy, salty starter called jumări from frying bits of bacon and pig fat.
+From the same sacrifice of the pig, Romanians make a crunchy, salty starter called jumări.
+It’s made by frying bits of bacon and pig fat.

 7. Cozonac (Sweet Bread)

-There is no Christmas or Easter without this traditional Romanian dessert.
+There is no Christmas or Easter without this traditional Romanian treat.
 The pride of every cook, Cozonac can be a real challenge for a household because it has to be done right.

 8. Drob de miel (Lamb Haggis)